 - the overall state of the capital markets;

-- the Corporation's credit rating (if applicable);

-- · commodity prices;
+- commodity prices;

-- · interest rates;
+- interest rates;

-- · royalty rates;
+- royalty rates;

 - tax burden due to current and future tax laws; and

 - investor appetite for investments in the energy industry and the Corporation's securities in particular.

 The Corporation's cash flow from its properties may not be sufficient to fund its ongoing activities at all times and from time to time the Corporation may require additional financing.
 The inability of the Corporation to access sufficient capital for its operations and activities could have a material adverse effect on the Corporation's financial condition, results of operations and prospects.